Skip to main content

 • Possible technical or workflow safeguards

-The summary is designed to provide leadership or operational teams with a clear understanding of where attention may be needed.
+The summary is designed to help leadership or operational teams understand where action may be needed first.

 The assessment is intended for organisations that handle documents containing personal, confidential, or regulated information.